 The staff at the Nursing or Care Home will normally contact us to arrange for your loved one to be brought into our care.
 This would be after the death has been verified by a Doctor or qualified member of the Nursing Team.

-The Medical Certificate will normally be available from the Doctor’s Surgery or sometimes may be handed to the care home for you to collect.
 If any family members or friends should wish to pay their respects prior to our attendance please advise the Nursing or Care Home staff and they will advise us of your wishes.

 A Death can be registered by: